-• Objective To explore the rice fields adaptive characteristics of golden back carp (Cyprinus carpio var.
-Jinbei) and the relationship between their gut and different rice fields environments.
+• Objective To explore the rice field adaptive characteristics of Cyprinus carpio var.
+Jinbei (goldenback carp), as well as the relationship between their gut and different rice field environments.

-Method The study focuses on the growth of goldenback carp in flat plate, “single” line ditch, and “cross”shaped ditch, using morphological, enzymatic and molecular biological methods were used to investigate the effects of adding ditches and pits in rice fields on the intestinal structure, digestive enzyme activities and microbial communities of the goldenback carp.
+Method The study focused on the growth of goldenback carp in flat plate, “single line” ditch, and “cross-shaped” ditch rice fields, using morphological, enzymatic and bioinformatics methods to investigate the effects of adding ditches and pits in rice fields on the intestinal structure, digestive enzyme activities and microbial communities of the goldenback carp.

-Conclusion The intestinal structure, digestive enzyme activity, microbial community, and dominant bacterial groups of the goldenback carp would change with the addition of ditches and pits in rice fields, regulating metabolism to adapt to the new rice field water environment.
-Despite the changes, the composition of the core intestinal flora of the goldenback carp remained relatively stable.
+Conclusion The intestinal structure, digestive enzyme activity, microbial community and dominant bacterial groups of the goldenback carp change with the addition of ditches and pits in rice fields, regulating metabolism to adapt to the new rice field water environments.
+Despite the changes, the composition of the core intestinal flora of the goldenback carp remains relatively stable.

 • loading